-7.8 Diurnal cycle (sbcdcy.F90)
+7.7 Diurnal cycle (sbcdcy.F90)

-Bernie et al. [2005] have shown that to capture 90% of the diurnal variability of SST requires a vertical resolution in upper ocean of 1 m or better and a temporal resolution of the surface fluxes of 3 h or less.
+? have shown that to capture 90% of the diurnal variability of SST requires a vertical resolution in upper ocean of 1 m or better and a temporal resolution of the surface fluxes of 3 h or less.
 Unfortunately high frequency forcing fields are rare, not to say inexistent.
-Nevertheless, it is possible to obtain a reasonable diurnal cycle of the SST knowning only short wave flux (SWF) at high frequency [Bernie et al. 2007].
+Nevertheless, it is possible to obtain a reasonable diurnal cycle of the SST knowning only short wave flux (SWF) at high frequency [?].
 Furthermore, only the knowledge of daily mean value of SWF is needed, as higher frequency variations can be reconstructed from them, assuming that the diurnal cycle of SWF is a scaling of the top of the atmosphere diurnal cycle of incident SWF.
-The Bernie et al. [2007] reconstruction algorithm is available in NEMO by setting $ln\dm2dc$ = true (a namsbc namelist parameter) when using CORE bulk formulea (ln\blk\core = true) or the flux formulation $(ln{f}lx = true)$ .
-The reconstruction is performed in the sbcdcy.
-F90 module.
-The detail of the algoritm used can be found in the appendix A of Bernie et al. [2007].
-The algorithm preserve the daily mean incomming SWF as the reconstructed SWF at a given time step is the mean value of the analytical cycle over this time step (Fig. 4.2.2).
-The use of diurnal cycle reconstruction requires the input SWF to be daily (i.e. a frequency of 24 and a time interpolation set to true in sn\qsr namelist parameter).
-Furthermore, it is recommended to have a least 8 surface module time step per day, that is $\Delta t \, nn \, fsbc < 10,800 \, s = 3 \, h$ .
-An example of recontructed SWF is given in Fig.7.8 for a 12 reconstructed diurnal cycle, one every 2 hours (from 1am to 11pm).
+The ? reconstruction algorithm is available in NEMO by setting $ln\dm2dc$ =true (a namsbc namelist parameter) when using CORE bulk formulea ( $ln\blk\core$ =true) or the flux formulation ( $ln\flx$ =true).
+The reconstruction is performed in the sbcdcy.F90 module.
+The detail of the algorithm used can be found in the appendix A of ?.
+The algorithm preserve the daily mean incomming SWF as the reconstructed SWF at a given time step is the mean value of the analytical cycle over this time step (Fig.4.2.2).
+The use of diurnal cycle reconstruction requires the input SWF to be daily (i.e. a frequency of 24 and a time interpolation set to true in $sn\qsr$ namelist parameter).
+Furthermore, it is recommended to have a least 8 surface module time step per day, that is $\Delta t nn\fsbc < 10,800 \ s = 3 \ h$ .
+An example of recontructed SWF is given in Fig.7.7 for a 12 reconstructed diurnal cycle, one every 2 hours (from 1am to 11pm).

 FIG. 7.1 - Example of recontruction of the diurnal cycle variation of short wave flux from daily mean values.
 The reconstructed diurnal cycle (black line) is chosen as the mean value of the analytical cycle (blue line) over a time step, not as the mid time step value of the analytically cycle (red square).
-From Bernie et al. [2007].
+From ?.